malach-it/developers.boruta/docs/client-credentials.md

 * No explicit configuration by the client: The response structure and content are determined by the authorization server based on the successful authentication of the client and the validity of the request.

-**Result**
+**Step result**

 The authorization server responds with a JSON payload containing the access token and other relevant information.
 The response from the server looks like this:

 ```json